- @wesleykendall (Wes Kendall)

 pip3 install temple

 Most temple functionality requires a GITHUB_API_TOKEN environment variable to be set.
 The Github API token is a personal token that you create by following the Github Access Token Instructions.
 This token only requires repo scope.
+Also remember to enable SSO for your token.

 Temple requires a Github API token for listing available templates, starting new projects, and updating a project with a template.
 However, project templates themselves might have other setup requirements.
 Consult the documentation of templates you want to use for your projects for information about other installation and setup required.